 - Interspecies Friendship: Edith and the Bears.

-- I Want My Beloved to Be Happy: In Edith and the Duckling, Edith discovers an orphaned duckling and is allowed to keep it in a pool until it's big enough to live on its own.
-By that time, Edith has grown very attached to it and wants it to be part of their family forever, but Mr. Bear gently reminds her that the duckling has grown up and needs to be free.
+- I Want My Beloved to Be Happy: In Edith and the Duckling, Edith discovers an orphaned duckling and is allowed to keep it in a kiddie pool until it's big enough to live on its own.
+By that time, Edith has grown very attached to it and wants it to be part of their family forever, but Mr. Bear gently reminds her the duckling will never truly be happy unless it can fly free.
+Valuing her friend's happiness over her own, she lets it go.

 - Living Toys: Zigzagged.
 While she's always described as "a doll," exactly how alive Edith is is never brought up.
 Is she really moving?
 Can other people see her?
 Does anyone own her?
 How does she go shopping?
 The most popular explanation is that her adventures represent the life imbued to a beloved toy by a child's imagination.